illya13/RL/_posts/2020-05-01-installing-kubernetes-with-gpu-on-ubuntu-20.md

  Default Runtime: nvidia
 ```

-If not please check my other tutorials and install missing bits:
+And if it is not there then please check my other tutorials and install missing bits:
 - [Installing TensorFlow 2 with GPU and Docker support on Ubuntu 20.04 LTS](https://illya13.github.io/RL/tutorial/2020/04/27/installing-tensorflow-in-docker-on-ubuntu-20.html)
 - [Installing PyTorch 1.5 with GPU and Docker support on Ubuntu 20.04 LTS](https://illya13.github.io/RL/tutorial/2020/04/28/installing-pytorch-on-ubuntu-20.html)